Quantum deformation of cubic string field theory: Introduction

-It has been demonstrated that these axioms are satisfied by a Witten's open string field theory, which is a string theory with cubic interaction \cite{witten}.
-We would like to point out that deformation of Witten's open string field theory is expected to produce important changes for the behavior of this system.
-In fact, the Witten's string field theory has been deformed to map the non-planar world-sheet diagrams of the perturbative string theory to their equivalent planar diagrams in the light-cone gauge (with some fixed parameters) \cite{lightcone}.
+It has been demonstrated that these axioms are satisfied by Witten's open string field theory, which is a string theory with cubic interaction \cite{witten}.
+We would like to point out that the deformation of Witten's open string field theory is expected to produce important changes in the behavior of this system.
+Witten's string field theory has been deformed to map the non-planar world-sheet diagrams of the perturbative string theory to their equivalent planar diagrams in the light-cone gauge (with some fixed parameters) \cite{lightcone}.
 It was argued that the scattering amplitudes with an arbitrary number of open strings could be investigated using such a deformation.
-In fact, deformation of string field theory has been used to obtain important results in string field theory \cite{defo1, defo2}.
-Furthermore, it has been argued that the \textit{q}-deformation is important to understand the behavior of many-system interactions \cite{inte}.
-As string field theory involves several fields, it is interesting to analyze its \textit{q}-deformation.
+It may be noted that various other deformations of string field theory, such as $\mu$-deformation \cite{mu}, sine-square deformation \cite{sine}, marginal boundary deformation of background Wilson lines \cite{margin}, mass-term deformation \cite{mass}, marginal deformation from the tachyon vacuum \cite{defo1}, non-planar deformation \cite{defo2} have been studied.
+In all these deformations, the spectrum of string field theory changes, but the quantum algebra of the creation and annihilation operators is not deformed and is represented by the standard quantum algebra.
+Thus, \textit{q}-deformation of string field theory has not been constructed even though the \textit{q}-deformation of first quantize string theory has already been constructed \cite{kappa, first, first14}.
+This deformation would be fundamentally different from other deformations of string field theory, as it would involve a fundamentally different commutation algebra between the creation and annihilation operators.
+It may be noted that \textit{q}-deformation occurs in many-system interactions \cite{inte}, and as string field theory involves many fields, it is interesting to analyze its \textit{q}-deformation.
 So, we will investigate the \textit{q}-deformation of Witten's string field theory.
 This will be done by first constructing the \textit{q}-deformation of all the standard ingredients of Witten's open string field theory, and then using those \textit{q}-deformed ingredients to construct a \textit{q}-deformation of Witten's open string field theory.